Wellbeing

 What happens if my son feels excluded because he can’t access social media?

-The school incorporates digital citizenship education into the curriculum, focusing on developing critical thinking and resilience in the digital age.
+We incorporates digital citizenship education into the curriculum, focusing on developing critical thinking and resilience in the digital age.
 Students will learn about the benefits and risks of technology, how to navigate online spaces safely, and how to balance their digital and real-world lives.

 What are some examples of retro phones?